AF-1/jivelite-nowplayinginfoplus/README.md

 </p></details><br>

 <details><summary>»<b>I can't open the <i>Screen > NowPlaying > NowPlaying Views</i> menu.</b>«</summary><br><p>
 This is a jivelite quirk that's not tied to any skin in particular.
-Just <b>enter the NowPlaying screen</b> using the top right note icon.
+Just <b>enter the Now Playing screen</b> using the top right note icon.
 Then go back and try again.
 That usually solves it.
 If not, make sure that you have selected a player and that this player is connected.
 </p></details><br>

 <details><summary>»<b>I have changed some skin settings.
 When I go to the Now Playing screen immediately afterwards, the Now Playing screen does not display the changes or the screen layout is wrong.</b>«</summary><br><p>